ericso/mem/README.md

 ### improvements
 It's to increase the speed at which we try to find the right node to deallocate, we could store the indicies in a hashmap where the values are references to the node in question.
 That would increase lookup time of a node to constant time.

+Defragmentation should be implemented since an allocation request would only be successful if there was a contiguous chunk of memory large enough for the request.
+Currently there is no mechanism to concatenate all unallocated chunks of memory.
+In a real mananger, the buffer would have to be modified to reflect the change in the linked list representation of the buffer.